The Conchordia Folio: An Interview with Damian Beeson Bullen

 What Conchords are to be included in the Folio?

 Like I said before, 37.
 The first five come together in a quintology called Leithology.
 There’s Alibi, Gangstaland, one I haven’t given a title to, a time-travelling one called Timewarpin’ & Tinky Disco.
 The idea is that they all interlink through characters, who each get a main musical to strut their stuff in.
 Like the X-Men franchise.
 Tinky Disco is based loosely upon The Tinky Disco Show, & will see the return of DJ Brooklyn – like a 21st century Falstaff.
 There are quite a number of histories – Charlie, Finnesburgh – based on a story in Beowulf – Malmaison, which tells the story of Napoleon on his return to Paris after Waterloo, one about Princess Diana, & Gods of The Ring, about the Foreman, Ali, Frazier fights in the 70s.
 There’s also a trilogy called The Rock & Roll Wars, its essentially a battle of the bands on a cosmic level.
 There’s Exes & Axes, a 19th century tale of romantic betrayal set in 19th century France – it doesn’t quite fit with any of the others, but its really funny.
-Here’s 36 of the 37 conchords;
+Here’s the full list of 37 conchords;